NASA GLOBE Cloud Challenge 2022: Clouds in a Changing Climate - GLOBE Observer

 - 04 February - "Climate data and clouds" with Dr. Yolanda Shea

 - 11 February - "How do satellites study clouds?
-(GOES-T)" with Dr. Daniel Lindsey
+(GOES-R)" with Dr. Daniel Lindsey

 We also have two opportunities for webinars you can attend to learn more about the challenge and citizen science related to clouds and weather more generally.

-- A kick-off webinar about the challenge hosted by the Los Angeles Public Library , Thursday, 13 January 2022 at 5:00 PT/8:00 ET (01:00 on 14 January UTC).
+- A kick-off webinar about the challenge hosted by the Los Angeles Public Library , was held on Thursday, 13 January 2022.
 This family-friendly webinar is suitable for ages five and up.
 To participate in the hands-on activity, please have the following material ready before the program begins: a piece of paper, a light source (flashlight or cell phone), a few assorted transparent, translucent, and opaque, such as glass, cellophane, tissue paper, cardboard, foil, etc.